- Why your own health plan?

 * Sets out in writing your own health needs, health outcomes you want to achieve, and how you will achieve them.
 So you and your home carer will not forget the details!

-*If you put dates, and how often you will do them, on actions in your plan then you can use your mobile or desktop PC to remind you of these dates.
+*If you put dates, and how often you will do them, on actions in your plan then you can use your mobile, tablet or desktop PC to remind you of these actions and dates.

 * If you have health worries, note these in your plan to discuss with your doctor.